To the human soul, being lost in the woods is a most terrifying experience.

 The Parable of the Lost Coin

 Jesus shifted genders to tell the story of a woman with 10 silver coins who had misplaced one of them.
-She did not count her losses—she ransacked her house until the lost coin was found.
+She did not count her losses and soldier on—she ransacked her house until the lost coin was found.
 She also called on her friends to celebrate with her!

 ‘Rejoice with me, for I have found the piece which I lost!’